Parkwood Entertainment: History

-Parkwood Productions was founded in 2008 as a production unit for videos and films by American singer, actress, producer, and director Beyoncé.
-The company expanded over the next two years, evolving into umbrella company Parkwood Entertainment (as it is now known) in 2010.
+Parkwood Productions was founded in 2009 as a production unit for videos and films by American singer, actress, producer, and director Beyoncé.
+The company expanded over the next two years, evolving into the umbrella company Parkwood Entertainment (as it is now known) in 2010.
 Parkwood is named after a street in Houston, Texas where Beyoncé once lived.
 Parkwood Entertainment's first production was the musical biopic Cadillac Records (2008), in which Beyoncé starred and co-produced.
 In 2009, she starred in and executive produced the thriller Obsessed.
 During a private screening held at New York's School of Visual Arts Theatre following the release of her self-titled fifth studio album, Beyoncé briefly discussed her decision to found Parkwood Entertainment in front of her fans and the press, saying:

 "I started my own company when I decided to manage myself.
 It was important that I didn't go to some big management company, I felt like I wanted to follow the footsteps of Madonna and be a powerhouse and have my own empire, and show other women when you get to this point in your career you don't have to go sign with someone else and share your money and your success—you do it yourself."